MatHoyer/HR_3E/README.md

-In this project you can create a map of your restaurant, place and moves tables.
+In this project you can create a map of your restaurant, place and delete tables.
 You can also export and import maps

 install dependencies